 ½ tablespoon cooking wine (8 ml)

-¼ cup +1 tbsp of water (74 ml)
+¼ cup + 1 tbsp water (74 ml)

-oil for frying
+Oil for frying

 Instructions:

-b) Serve with ketchup.
+b) It can be served with ketchup.

 Again, truly I tell you that if two of you on earth agree about anything they ask for, it will be done for them by my Father in heaven. - Matthew 18:19